Influenza Vaccine

 See infographic: How Flu and Tdap Vaccines Work

-• No increase in the risk of birth defects
+• No increased risk of preterm birth (before 37 weeks)

-• No increase in the risk of miscarriage
+• No increased risk of birth defects or miscarriage

-• Lower rates of stillbirth among those who got the flu vaccine in pregnancy, compared to those who didn’t.
+• Lower rates of stillbirth compared to those who weren’t vaccinated

 See infographic: Flu Vaccine: Benefits & What to Expect